1Zpresso K-Ultra: Grind Settings for Every Brew Method

 Every coffee is different.
 Your recipe should be too.

-Coffee Master scans your bag, reads the origin, roast, and process, and calculates K-Ultra clicks tailored to that specific bean.
+Coffee Master scans your bag, reads the origin, roast, and process, and calculates the exact K-Ultra setting tailored to that specific bean.

 Pro tip